Medicare Part C, also more commonly known as Medicare Advantage, is a bundled “all-in-one” alternative way to receive Medicare coverage.

 Part C: Premiums

-The Kaiser Family Foundation notes that in 2022, a significant portion (59%) of Medicare Advantage plans charge no additional premium (also known as ‘$0 premium’ plans).
-Almost all (98%) beneficiaries have access to at least one MA-PD plan with a $0 premium.
+A significant portion (66%) of Medicare Advantage plans charge no additional premium (also known as ‘$0 premium’ plans).
+Almost all (99%) beneficiaries have access to at least one MA-PD plan with a $0 premium.

 While there is no additional premium in these ‘$0 premium’ plans, they are not free.
 You will still have copayments, coinsurances, and deductibles obligations.